manzar-shahaan/manzar-shahaan/README.md

 - 👋 Hi, I’m @bobcat6797
-- 👀 I’m interested in ... machine learning and serentity
+- 👀 I’m interested in ... machine learning
-- 🌱 I’m currently learning ... research-methods online (using Coursera)
 - 💞️ I’m looking to collaborate on ... anything interesting in today's economic-landscape
 - 📫 How to reach me ...
 Linked-In/subterren
 - 😄 Pronouns: ... him